 Just as important, make sure that the car seat you are using is right for your child's size and installed properly.
 A research study from NHTSA concluded that three out of four children are at greater risk for injury because of car seats that are used incorrectly.

-For comprehensive information on selecting the right car seat for your child, as well as instructions on car seat installation, seat recalls, and additional safety tools, go to the NHTSA micro-website Parents Central at.
+In addition, you can find comprehensive information on selecting the right car seat for your child, as well as instructions on car seat installation, seat recalls, and additional safety tools, by visiting the NHTSA micro-website Parents Central at.